pudjamansyurin/gen-core/README.md

   - [x] User RNG to generate random AES-KEY
   - [ ] Use NRF-FLASH to store permanent AES-KEY
   - [ ] Build communication handshake between NRF & VCU
+- [x] Re-swap the CAN data between SwitchModulControl & MixedData
 - [?]
 Handle add new fingerprint error when use different finger for confirmation.
 - [ ] Add new fingerprint can only be executed when KNOB is ON (HMI1 ON)
 - [ ] E-Scooter Diagram:
   - [?]
 HMI.Primary Fingerprint indicator blink when Scanning
   - [?]
 Try to add more than 5 fingerprint user
-  - [ ] Handle keyless lost when knob ON
+  - [ ] Handle keyless lost
+  	- [ ] Only when knob ON
     - [ ] HMI.Primary Keyless blink
     - [ ] Send event group to Server
-  - [ ] Handle "Unauthorized Battery Removal" when no BMS CAN data more than 2 minutes
   - [?]
 Keyless.BEEP turn on Horn & Sein Lamp (toggle the HORN_PWR)
-  - [ ] Handle Starter Button)
+  - [ ] Handle Starter Button
   - [ ] Handle BMS.Fan when BMS temperature is overheat
   - [?]
 Handle SOLENOID_PWR by Keyless.Seat
   - [ ] VCU Lost Mode / Independent (NO BMS more thant 2 minutes)
+    - [ ] Send event "Unauthorized Battery Removal"
     - [ ] Sleep every 1 hour, just wakeup to Send Data
     - [ ] When wakeup, only turn ON: VCU, GPS & SIMCOM
   - [ ] Handle Gyroscope crash & fall to switched OFF BMS & MCU